-The next morning I removed the towels and there was a limited trace of any wicking.
+The next morning I removed the towels and there was a limited amount of wicking.

 I immediately laundered the towels so that I could use them again.
 Before extraction, I spent an hour vacuuming the 350 sq. ft. living room.

-I spent most of the time spent on the traffic lanes (if I remember correctly, almost 80% of the soil in the carpet can be removed with thorough vacuuming).
+I spent most of the time cleaning the traffic lanes (if I remember correctly, almost 80% of the soil in the carpet can be removed with thorough vacuuming).

 The consumer extractor I used is known for getting the carpet too wet.
 I needed to adjust for this weakness.
 The area outside the traffic lanes only needed a maintenance cleaning.
 I used half of the recommended dilution of the rinse agent, and although the directions called for two wet passes for every dry pass, I ran one dry pass for every wet pass of the extractor.

 I pre-treated the visible traffic lanes heavily with the consumer spotter.